mattwojo/seller-center/seller-center-docs/merchant-faq.md

 ## How do I connect payments to my business?

 Go to [Seller Center](https://seller.microsoft.com) and select the **Register your merchant account** link for the program of your choice.
-(Note: You don’t need to register to sell through Microsoft Edge.
-To sell through Microsoft Bookings, go to [Bookings](https://office.com/bookings).)
+(Note: You don’t need to register to sell through Microsoft Edge.)
 Enter your registration info and accept the Terms of Service.
 Follow the prompts to connect a new or existing merchant account to a payment service provider.

 You may be required to provide the following information for Seller Center registration:
 * Business name